 Entry and exit

-As Ukraine does not recognise dual nationality, prior to travel, Ukrainians who have migrated to Australia and Australian/Ukrainian dual nationals are advised to confirm visa requirements, including exit requirements, with the nearest Embassy or Consulate of Ukraine.
+As Ukraine does not recognise dual nationality Australian/Ukrainian dual nationals are advised to confirm visa requirements, including exit requirements, with the nearest Embassy or Consulate of Ukraine before travelling to Ukraine.

 Ukrainian customs regulations require you to declare cash and jewellery upon arrival in Ukraine.
 Undeclared items may be confiscated.
 Customs regulations also apply on the export of currency, antiques, art and items of historic significance.
 You should check with the nearest Embassy or Consulate of Ukraine the amount of cash you can take into and out of the country.
 Excessive funds may be confiscated by customs officials and only returned following court proceedings.